 0131 347 0150; firstname.lastname@example.org

 Atholl joined ICAS in 2011 following nearly three decades working in journalism, television and corporate communications.
 He is a former executive at the BBC – leading a team of 270 journalists who delivered the Corporation’s news, current affairs, political coverage and investigative journalism in Scotland on radio, television and online.
 He is responsible for serving the members of ICAS.
 This includes a key role in delivering the strategy of “Building A Professional Community” by increasing engagement through events, communications, digital and other relevant channels for the 20,000 members across the UK and in 100 countries around the world.
 He is also responsible for all communications, including marketing, media, and plays a key role in the Institute’s political engagement at Holyrood and Westminster.
 Atholl is a former Director of Corporate Affairs at Scottish Water and has served as a non-executive director at Sportscotland for more eight years.
 He is currently a non-executive director of the Hibernian Community Foundation.

 0131 347 0316; email@example.com Lesley Glen is Chief Operating Officer at ICAS, with responsibility for the Finance, Facilities and HR teams.
-Lesley graduated from Glasgow University gaining an LLB, with Honours in Public international law.
+Lesley graduated from Glasgow University gaining an LLB with Honours in Public International law.
 Lesley undertook her accountancy training with Strathclyde Regional Council, becoming a CIPFA member and prizewinner.
-Lesley moved away from the local authority sector shortly after qualifying, spending a number of years in the education sector.
-Immediately before joining ICAS Lesley was Vice-Principal at Stevenson College Edinburgh.
+Lesley moved away from the local authority sector shortly after qualifying, spending a number of years in the education sector before joining ICAS.
+Lesley is a member of the Audit Committee at SRUC.

 0131 347 0275; firstname.lastname@example.org

 Vivienne Muir is the Executive Director of Commercial at ICAS.
 Vivienne joined ICAS in 2005.
-Following qualifying as a solicitor after training with Balfour and Manson in Edinburgh, Vivienne worked in Sydney as a litigation lawyer.
-Upon her return she developed her leadership ability in a number of roles and prior to joining ICAS, worked as a Business Manager for the Scottish Qualifications Authority.
+Following qualification as a solicitor after training with Balfour and Manson in Edinburgh, Vivienne worked in Sydney as a litigation lawyer.
+Upon her return she developed her leadership ability in a number of roles and, prior to joining ICAS, worked as a Business Manager for the Scottish Qualifications Authority.
 Before her appointment as Executive Director, Commercial, Vivienne was Executive Director, Regulation and Compliance.

 0131 347 0274; email@example.com